dynamiqs/dynamiqs/docs/tutorials/batching-simulations.md

 To simulate multiple Hamiltonians, you can pass an array of Hamiltonians for the argument `H` to [`dq.sesolve()`](../python_api/solvers/sesolve.md), [`dq.mesolve()`](../python_api/solvers/mesolve.md) or [`dq.smesolve()`](../python_api/solvers/smesolve.md).
 You can also pass an array of initial states for the argument `psi0` (or `rho0` for open systems) to simulate multiple initial states.
 In this case, we say that the simulation is *batched*.

 !!!
 Note "Result of a batched simulation"
-    When a simulation is batched in dynamiqs, the result of the simulation is a batched tensor (a multi-dimensional array) that contains all the individual simulations results.
+    When a simulation is batched in dynamiqs, the result of the simulation is a batched array (a multi-dimensional array) that contains all the individual simulations results.
 The resulting `states` object has shape `(bH?, bstate?, nt, n, m)` where

     - `bH` is the number of Hamiltonians,
     - `bstate` is the number of initial states,